AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Tutorial_9/README.md

 <hr>

-:exclamation: **Attention**: The MDN pages for the Django Tutorial doesn't mention this but you need to go into your Django Administration application ([http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)) to give your "librarians" the permissions for "`catalog.can_mark_returned`".
+:exclamation: **Attention**: The MDN pages for the Django Tutorial don't mention this but you need to go into your Django Administration application ([http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)) to give your "librarians" the permissions for "`catalog.can_mark_returned`".
 (If you haven't created any "librarians", [you should do so now](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Tutorial_8#creating-users-and-groups).)

 To add permissions to your "librarians", follow these steps: